Meadowlarke/Bibliography/Bibliography.md

 #### H

+##### Hamilton, Kenneth. _After the Golden Age: Romantic Pianism and Modern Performance._ Oxford: Oxford University Press, 2008.

+101: The Romantic practice of improvising or composing a prelude to a preexisting piece.

+102: Preluds and key relationships.

+104: Sources which detail how to construct an extempore prelude.

+-: #Z: Friedrich Wieck on virtuoso "stupid stunts"!

+105: Apprpriate occasions for prelude improvisation.

+106: Some preludes which were written down.

+110: The famous solo opening of the Beethoven Fourth Concerto.

+111: Discouraged prelude occasions: Liszt's student.

+112: The practical function of the prelude.

+-: #Z ^.

+113: What a prelude was supposed to sound like.

+116: Affecting an inprovised musicality.

+117: Liszt's preludes.

+123/124: Evasive tonal amiguity.

+129: Improvising a transition between pieces.

+136: Recordings.

+138: Reluctance of modern players to reintroduce improvised elements.

 ##### Harper, Paula.
 "Reveiving, Remixing, Recuperating 'Rebecca Black---Friday'" _American Music_ 38, no. 2 (2020): 217-239.

 218: Origins, and discovery of "Friday."